Aquinas College: Statistics

 Aquinas College Acceptance rate and admissions statistics

-Aquinas College has an acceptance rate of 71% and is among the top 34% of the most difficult universities to gain admission to in the United States.
+Aquinas College has an acceptance rate of 90% and is among the 38% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 SAT scores